pnp/sp-dev-fx-aces/samples/PrimaryTextCard-FlightTracker/README.md

 ## Summary

-This Adaptive Card Extension allows user to follow in nreal time a flight
+This Adaptive Card Extension allows user to follow in real time a flight.

-This ACE, use exteranl API (https://aerodatabox.p.rapidapi.com/flights/number/) to get data of flight, please see https://rapidapi.com/aedbx-aedbx/api/aerodatabox/ to get more information.
+This ACE, uses the external API (<https://aerodatabox.p.rapidapi.com/flights/number/>) to get data of flight, please see <https://rapidapi.com/aedbx-aedbx/api/aerodatabox/> to get more information.

 ![flightTracker](./src/assets/FlightTracker.gif)